DorianDepriester/Elasticipy/docs/source/index.rst

 Example gallery
 ---------------
-Check out the :ref:`example gallery <example_gallery>` to get a quick overview of the plotting features.
+Check out the `example gallery <auto_examples/index.html>`_ to get a quick overview of the plotting features.

 ----